PERFORMANCES and EVENTS

 WORKSHOPS, INTENSIVES, MASTER CLASSES and OPEN HOUSES

-Cost: $85.00 per six-week workshop, per session.
-Preregistration is required for the full six-week session, online or in-person at TU Dance Center. $15.00 individual class drop-in rate, cash or check at TU Dance Center.
+Cost: $112.00 per eight-week workshop, per session.
+Preregistration is required for the full eight-week session, completed online or in-person at TU Dance Center. $15.00 individual class drop-in rate, cash or check at TU Dance Center.

 Midday Adult Beginning Modern with Thern Anderson